How to: Use Signal on iOS

 Note for power users: The screen displaying your QR code also has an icon to share your safety number in the top-right corner.
 In-person verification is the preferred method, but you may have already authenticated your contact using another secure application.
 Since you’ve already verified your contact, you can safely use the trust established in that application to verify numbers within Signal, without having to be physically in the presence of your contact.
 In this case you can share your safety number with that application by tapping the “share” icon and sending your contact your safety number.

-To enable "disappearing messages" for a conversation, open the screen where you are able to message your contact.
-From this screen, tap the name of the contact at the top of the screen, then tap the slider next to "Disappearing Messages."
+To enable “disappearing messages” for a conversation, open the screen where you are able to message your contact or group.
+From this screen, tap the name of the contact or group at the top of the screen, then tap the slider next to “Disappearing Messages.”

 A slider will appear that allows you to choose how quickly messages will disappear: